RealTeeCee/DataStructureAndAlgorithm/English/Grammar/Verbs/VF - VerbFunction.md

             taste: cảm thấy vị

 # VF8   S + V + DO + Adj (or V3/ed - when object doesnt do action)
+#           13 words
-            have – Ex: They have the issue resolved. get – Ex: They get the issue resolved. want – Ex: They want the issue resolved. need – Ex: They need the issue resolved. require – Ex: They require the issue resolved. prefer – Ex: They prefer the issue resolved. expect – Ex: They expect the issue resolved. wish – Ex: They wish the issue resolved. hope – Ex: They hope the issue resolved. demand – Ex: They demand the issue resolved. order – Ex: They order the issue resolved. ask to have – Ex: They ask to have the issue resolved. insist on having – Ex: They insist on having the issue resolved. arrange to have – Ex: They arrange to have the issue resolved. instruct to have – Ex: They instruct to have the issue resolved. permit to have – Ex: They permit to have the issue resolved. authorize to have – Ex: They authorize to have the issue resolved. force to have – Ex: They force to have the issue resolved. request to have – Ex: They request to have the issue resolved. hire someone to have – Ex: They hire someone to have the issue resolved.
+            demand – Ex: They demand the issue resolved. expect – Ex: They expect the issue resolved. get – Ex: They get the issue resolved. have – Ex: They have the issue resolved. hope – Ex: They hope the issue resolved. keep – Ex: They keep the issue resolved. need – Ex: They need the issue resolved. order – Ex: They order the issue resolved. prefer – Ex: They prefer the issue resolved. remain – Ex: They remain the issue resolved. require – Ex: They require the issue resolved. want – Ex: They want the issue resolved. wish – Ex: They wish the issue resolved.
-            ...
 Ex:
 - He keeps the door white. - Adj
 - He keeps the door locked. - V3

-# VF9   S + V + DO + OC (Object Complement) can use "as", "to be", "for" between DO and OC
+# VF9   S + V List + DO + (as/tobe/for) + OC (Object Complement) can use "as", "to be", "for" between DO and OC
-# Call, make, appoint, consider, vote, elect, choose, designate, name
+#           9 words
+            Appoint
+            Call
+            Choose
+            Consider
+            Designate
+            Elect
+            Make
+            Name
+            Vote
 Ex:
 - I call her "Lan"
 - They named him "Lucky Luke"